agent-thor/Governance-Trading-Agent/README.md

 python main.py
 ```

-Any of these methods will start the trading bot, which will:
+Any of these methods will start the trading agent, which will:
 1. Initialize all components
 2. Scan for new governance proposals
 3. Analyze sentiment